 He continues to be involved with Scouting.
 He served for over 25 years on the executive board of the Chickasaw Council in Memphis, Tennessee, and as a Scout leader while his sons were in the program.

 Professionally, he serves as president of The Principium Group, Inc. (www.PrincipiumGroup.com), a mergers and acquisitions advisory firm specializing in lawn, landscape, and facilities services businesses.
 He holds B.S.B.A. and M.S. degrees in accounting from Oklahoma State University.

-Dr. Julie Seton has taken on webmaster tasks for the Ernest Thompson Seton Institute.
-She is the youngest granddaughter of Ernest Thompson Seton and grew up living in “Seton Castle” on the outskirts of Santa Fe, NM.
-In 2015, she republished Seton’s autobiography and gives talks around the US on Seton’s contributions to youth education, Scouting, and nature studies.
+Dr. Julie Seton serves as an assistant webmaster for the Institute.
+She is the youngest granddaughter of Ernest Thompson Seton and grew up in “Seton Castle” on the outskirts of Santa Fe, NM.
+In 2015, she republished Seton’s autobiography.
+She gives talks on Seton’s career and how his work impacts us today.

-Professionally, she owns and operates Indelible Enterprises, LLC, a small consulting company that provides communication-based services and training.
-For 18 years she worked as a contractor for the government managing programs in the areas of test & evaluation, modeling and simulation, and emergency response.
-She also spent 15 years teaching communication courses at New Mexico State University.
+Professionally, she operates Indelible Enterprises, LLC, a small consulting company that provides communication-based services and training.
+For 18 years she was a government contractor, managing programs in the areas of test and evaluation, modeling and simulation, and emergency response.
+She taught at New Mexico State University for 15 years.

 Dr. Seton earned her doctoral degree in Rhetoric and Professional Communication in 1996 from New Mexico State University.
-Her dissertation used Seton’s animal stories as an example of how nature writing can be analyzed for its ability to prompt readers to engage in social action.
+Her dissertation used Seton’s “Lobo” story to demonstrate how nature writing can be analyzed for its ability to prompt readers to engage in social action.